judelanning/repute/README.md

     python3 repute.py #.#.#.#

-Here is an example running the script to check 154.41.229.11, the IP currently being used to host a phishing website:
+Here is an example running the script to check 154.41.229.11, an IP currently being used to host a phishing website:

     python3 repute.py 179.48.251.188